Metal Slug 3: Later releases

 In 2006, Metal Slug Anthology (titled Metal Slug Complete in Japan) was released for the Wii, PlayStation 2 and PSP.
 This compilation includes the original Metal Slug, and all of its arcade sequels (including Metal Slug 2 and Metal Slug X) up to Metal Slug 6.
 The games are emulated versions of the originals, with none of the additional game modes or content introduced in the other home versions.

 Metal Slug 3 was released on Xbox Live Arcade on January 2, 2008.
 The game features upscaled graphics and co-op online gameplay, but it does not include the extra modes from console releases.
 This version was made backwards compatible on Xbox One in 2015.

 In March 2012, the AES version of Metal Slug 3 was released for the Virtual Console on the Wii.

 In July 2012, a version of the game was released for iOS and Android.

 In February 2014, a PC version of the game was released on Steam.

-A version of the game for PlayStation 3 and PlayStation Vita (through PlayStation Network) came in November 2014 in Japan and worldwide in March 2015, while the PlayStation 4 version was released worldwide in December 2017.
+A version of the game for PlayStation 3 and PlayStation Vita (through PlayStation Network) came in November 2014 in Japan and worldwide in March 2015.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

-A Nintendo Switch version was released in March 9, 2017.